apache/cloudstack-documentation/source/adminguide/accounts.rst

 ================================================   ================   ===================================================================
 Global setting                                     Default values     Description
 ================================================   ================   ===================================================================
-enable.user.two.factor.authentication              false              Determines whether 2FA is enabled or not mandate.user.two.factor.authentication             false              Determines whether to make the 2FA mandatory or not for the users user.two.factor.authentication.default.provider    google             The default user 2FA provider plugin.
+enable.user.2fa                                    false              Determines whether 2FA is enabled or not mandate.user.2fa                                   false              Determines whether to make the 2FA mandatory or not for the users user.2fa.default.provider                          totp               The default user 2FA provider plugin.
 Eg. google, staticpin
 ================================================   ================   ===================================================================

 If 2FA is configured for the user, the 2FA verification page looks like below after the login.